Policies and Procedures

 The purpose of this policy is to encourage reporting of corrupt conduct, maladministration and serious and substantial wrongdoing without fear of reprisal or detrimental treatment.

-This Policy & Procedure covers the possession, use and distribution of alcohol, tobacco, vaping devices, illegal drugs or other banned substances.
-(Updated May 2022)
+This Procedure covers the possession, use and distribution of alcohol, tobacco, vaping devices, illegal drugs or other banned substances.
+(Updated Feb 2023)

 This document provides information around externally funded therapy for students and Allied Health providers in school.

 These guidelines apply to all university students who have been accepted into a professional experience placement at a CSPD school in the fields of social work and psychology.

 Central to championing diversity and equity is our commitment towards the attendance of all students.
 This Policy sets out the requirements for all staff managing, recording, reporting and monitoring student attendance at CSPD schools.